JosephStocks/toggl-entry-annotator/README.md

 ---

 Once these steps are complete, your application will be deployed and, depending on your chosen configuration, protected either by Cloudflare Access alone or by both Access **and** a service-token layer.

 ## Future Improvements

--   **User Authentication**: Secure the application with a login system.
+-   **User Authentication**: Secure the application with a more granular, in-app login system.
 -   **More Advanced Reporting**: Add charts and summaries for time spent on projects.
--   **Containerization**: Add `Dockerfile`s for easier deployment.
 -   **Configuration UI**: Allow setting Toggl credentials from the UI instead of a `.env` file.
 -   **Schema Migrations**: Use a tool like Alembic for managing database schema changes.